 - Form DS-DE 9, Appointment of Campaign Treasurer and Designation of Campaign Depository.
 (If the original DS-DE 9 was previously filed with the SOE, a copy is not required to be filed during the qualifying period.) - 2.
-Form DS-DE 301SL, Candidate Oath State and Local Partisan Office - 3.
-Financial Disclosure (one of the following, as applicable):
+As applies: